cosmos/sdk-tutorials/academy/3-my-own-chain/gas-meter.md

 </CodeGroup>

-Let's say this returns `69422`, which is the estimated gas used.
+Say this returns `69422`, which is the estimated gas used.
 Now comment out the `.ConsumeGas` line in `msg_server_create_game.go`, save it, wait a few minutes for Ignite CLI to rebuild, and try again:

 <CodeGroup>